AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 7) Download Processing: https://processing.org/download/

 8) Open the ReverseCorrelationOpenSource.pde file using Processing, add the output of (6) at the top of the code where directed.
 Change the number of trials variable to the number of image pairs you want to run (as directed at the top of the code).
+Change the base face name if your base face was named something else.
 Run the code (arrow on the top left).

 9) You now have a locally running reverse correlation script.
 Next steps are getting everything online.